irai/oidcd/README.md

    token-gateway -config ./config.yaml
    token-gateway ./config.yaml
    ```

-   Config files use YAML; any line starting with `#` is treated as a comment so you can temporarily disable settings without deleting them.

 ### What `clients:` Means
 - Entries under `clients:` represent OAuth/OIDC applications that call `/authorize` and `/token`—for example your web app, SPA, CLI, or BFF that redirects users for login.
 Each registration lists its redirect URIs, permitted scopes, and target audiences.